 The best quality train service on this route in Train #23 which uses the most modern passenger train carriages in use on Thailand Railway Network.
 All carriages on train #23 are air-conditioned sleeper carriages with first-class compartments available for those who book early enough to secure a 1st Class compartment before they all sell out.

-Ticket Prices to Sikhoraphum
+Ticket Prices from Bangkok to Sikhoraphum

 Buy your train tickets online is 250 to 300 THB more than expensive than buying them at a train station in Thailand.
 However, this is a small cost compared to the cost of missing travel connections or hotel booking because the train you want to travel on is fully booked.